 2014 Southeast Alaska salt water king salmon regulations

-- The bag and possession limit (resident and nonresident) is one king salmon 28 inches or greater in length;
+- For Alaska residents, the bag and possession limit is 3 king salmon 28 inches or greater in length.

-- From January 1 through June 30, a nonresident’s harvest limit is three king salmon 28 inches or greater in length;
+- The nonresident annual limit is 6 king salmon 28 inches or greater in length.

 Stream surveys showed the Chilkat River coho salmon escapement was about 51,000 fish, which is the middle of the escapement goal range (30,000 to 70,000 fish).
 Sport fishing was good on the Chilkat River on most October weekends.